mahmoudparsian/data-warehousing/webdocs/docs/course_info_and_desc.md

 ## 1. Course Information

-	1. A data warehouse  is  a  subject-oriented, integrated, non-volatile  and time-variant collection of  data  in support of management’s decisions.
+	1. A data warehouse is a

+	   dw1) subject-oriented,
+	   dw2) integrated,
+	   dw3) non-volatile, and
+	   dw4) time-variant

+	   collection of data in support
+	   of management’s decisions.

 	2. This data-warehousing course introduces the  business, technology, and managerial issues related  to  BI  and